-As stated in the preface, this book focuses on the high-level approach to complexity theory and the low-level approach (i.e., lower bounds) is briefly reviewed in Appendix B. Other appendices contain material that is closely related to complexity theory but is not an integral part of it (e.g., the Foundations of Cryptography).
+As stated in the preface, this book focuses on the high-level approach to complexity theory, whereas the low-level approach (i.e., lower bounds) is only briefly reviewed (in Appendix B).
+Other appendices contain material that is closely related to complexity theory but is not an integral part of it (e.g., the Foundations of Cryptography).
+Further details on the contents of the various chapters and appendices are provided in Section 1.1.3.

 In an attempt to keep the bibliographic list from becoming longer than an average chapter, we omitted many relevant references.
-One trick used towards this end is referring to lists of references in other texts, especially when these texts are cited anyhow.
-Indeed, our choices of references were biased in favour of textbooks and survey articles, because we believe that they provide the best way to further learn about a research direction and/or approach.
+One trick used towards this end is referring to lists of references in other texts, especially when the latter are cited anyhow.
+Indeed, our choices of references were biased in favor of textbooks and survey articles, because we believe that they provide the best way to further learn about a research direction and/or approach.
 We tried, however, not to omit references to key papers in an area.
-In some cases, when we needed a reference for a result of interest and could not resort to the aforementioned trick, we cited also less central work.
+In some cases, when we needed a reference for a result of interest and could not resort to the aforementioned trick, we cited also less central papers.